 (★) Bearing in mind that other editors may make suggestions you don't think are the "best" but that doesn't make them "wrong".
 Don't delete stuff just because you disagree with it, please.

 The 3 themes released in Oblivion mixes up Factions in a new way, so here's a quick recap of what it means in terms of list pairings: [Show/Hide]

 Hearts of Darkness in a Nutshell

-The gimmick of this list is that you get to borrow a warcaster and small army from any of the warmachine factions - and they bring a small army with them that's supplemented by some Infernals.
+The gimmick of this list is that you get to borrow a warcaster and small army from any of the warmachine factions and supplement them with Infernals.

 Limited pool of models

 You're limited to a handful of casters and a smattering of non-Infernal units/solos.
-Sure, those units/solos can be anything from their Faction, but you still can't take that many.
-You've very limited access to Horrors.
+Sure, those units/solos can be anything from their Faction, but you still can't take that many in total.
+Also you have very limited access to Horrors.
 Lastly you don't get the usual "Up to one Mercenary solo and unit" allotment.